vishvAsa/rAmAnujIyam/tattvam/parichaya-sanxepAH/venkaTArya-vedAnta-kArikAvalI/sarva-prastutiH/01_pratyaxa-nirUpaNam.md

 17. The Anyathājñana ( error) is the knowledge of a thing with a false attribute.
 The Viparitadhi (error in revese nature) is the knowledge mistaking a thing itself for another thing.

 [Anyathājñāna is — The conch is yellow.
-Vipari- tadhi is-This (shell) is silver.]
+Viparitadhi is-This (shell) is silver.]
 </details>